 Intel vs AMD: Intel CPUs

 Intel's latest technologies could make a real difference to mobile devices, then.
-But if you're looking for a desktop solution then the company's older Ivy Bridge products currently deliver the best mix of price and performance, and that's where its best deals are still to be found.
+But if you're looking for a desktop solution which delivers great performance, without having to face the massive price premium of Intel's high-end chips, then the company's Core i5 products are still where some of its best deals are to be found.

 Intel vs AMD: the AMD competition